Meaty cremini mushrooms perfectly sauteed with garlic and butter, combined with light and fluffy quinoa and fresh thyme leaves.

 The only difference between her dish and mine is heat.
-I added a small amount of finely diced chilies just to add my own little spin, and besides, it’s very cold here in Toronto, and the heat was a welcomed addition!
+I added a small amount of dried red chili flakes just to add my own little spin, and besides, it’s very cold here in Toronto, and the heat was a welcomed addition!
 Oh, and I also left out the parmesan cheese.
 You can totally add parmesan to your version if you prefer, but I just wasn’t feeling it for this particular recipe.

 Sautéed Mushroom Garlicky Quinoa